uselagoon/lagoon-cli/docs/commands/lagoon_add_user-sshkey.md

 ## lagoon add user-sshkey

-Add sshkey to a user
+Add an sshkey to a user

 ### Synopsis

-Add sshkey to a user
+Add an sshkey to a user

 ```
 lagoon add user-sshkey [flags]